jimboboliver/limitedMemoryMCTS/README.md

 # limitedMemoryMCTS
-Engineering thesis project implementing MCTS for hardware with limited memory.
+Implementing MCTS for hardware with limited memory.